vcsjones/cli/Documentation/specs/xproj2csproj.md

 ## Proposed data formats

 **A fragment export object will:**
+- be unique in terms of name / version
 - have the same format as a lock file target library (representable by a LockFileTargetLibrary)
 - will never contain dependencies.
-Those are already in the lock file
+Those are already in the lock file libraries
-- only has assets
+- only has asset elements

 project.json
 ```json